 alpha is given here as an example and must be replaced by the corresponding group name.
-The password can also be obtained from the supervisors.

 Linux / Unix

 Since the computers in the astrophysics are all operated with Linux, it's easy to log in from another computer with the same operating system.
 So you can do the complete evaluation from distance by logging in with a normal SSH connection on our laboratory computer.
 This also works for graphical output (i.e. view FITS files or text editors), but the performance crucially depends on the connection speed.
 In the computer pool at the university this is no problem but with a connection at home the speed may be low.